nivupai/InformationInequalities.jl/README.md

 ## Contributing

-If you spot something strange in the software (something doesn't work or doesn't behave as expected) do not hesitate to open a [bug issue](https://github.com/JuliaIntervals/IntervalLinearAlgebra.jl/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D).
+If you spot something strange in the software (something doesn't work or doesn't behave as expected) do not hesitate to open a [bug issue](https://github.com/InformationInequalities.jl/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D).

-If have an idea of how to make the package better (a new feature, a new piece of documentation, an idea to improve some existing feature), you can open an [enhancement issue](https://github.com/JuliaIntervals/IntervalLinearAlgebra.jl/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=%5Bfeature+request%5D%3A+).
+If have an idea of how to make the package better (a new feature, a new piece of documentation, an idea to improve some existing feature), you can open an [enhancement issue](https://github.com/InformationInequalities.jl/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=%5Bfeature+request%5D%3A+).

-If you feel like your issue does not fit any of the above mentioned templates (e.g. you just want to ask something), you can also open a [blank issue](https://github.com/JuliaIntervals/IntervalLinearAlgebra.jl/issues/new).
+If you feel like your issue does not fit any of the above mentioned templates (e.g. you just want to ask something), you can also open a [blank issue](https://github.com/InformationInequalities.jl/issues/new).

 Pull requests are also very welcome!
-More details in the [contributing guidelines](https://juliaintervals.github.io/IntervalLinearAlgebra.jl/stable/CONTRIBUTING/)
+More details in the [contributing guidelines](https://nivupai.github.io/InformationInequalities.jl/stable/CONTRIBUTING/)

 The core developers of the package can be found in the `#intervals` channel in the Julia slack or zulip, links to join the platforms can be found [here](https://julialang.org/community/).
 Come to chat with us!

 ## References

-An excellent introduction to interval linear algebra is
+An excellent introduction to Information Measures is
-J. Horácek, _Interval Linear and Nonlinear Systems_, 2019, available [here](https://kam.mff.cuni.cz/~horacek/source/horacek_phdthesis.pdf)
+R W Yeung, TBD, 2019, available [here](https://www.bla.du/xx.pdf)

-See also the complete list of [references](https://juliaintervals.github.io/IntervalLinearAlgebra.jl/dev/references) for the concepts and algorithms used in this package.
+See also the complete list of [references](https://juliaintervals.github.io/InformationInequalities.jl/dev/references) for the concepts and algorithms used in this package.

 ## Related packages